How to watch the Marvel movies in order - chronological, timeline and more

 Wondering what to watch on Disney Plus?
 Take a look at our best Disney Plus series guide or the best Disney Plus movies.

-You can sign up to a free seven day trial of Disney Plus here.
+You can sign up to Disney Plus here.
 A full membership costs £5.99 per month or an upfront payment of £59.99 for the full year.

 If you’re looking for something to watch on TV tonight or what to watch now then check out our TV guide.